Your Close-Up Look into my Kitchen

 Yes, there’s room in a healthy diet for these too, but keep it proportionally lower than the non-starchy ones.
 These are mostly in season through the colder months, so I won’t break this section down by season.

 I have only met one person who doesn’t like sweet potatoes.
 We love them and they are always in our basket on the counter.
-They work perfectly in the AIP diet list of foods, too, so that’s a bonus.
+They work perfectly in the AIP diet list of foods, too, so be sure to add this to your Sjogren’s Syndrome diet list.
 Here’s how I prepare them most often:

 White, red or yellow potatoes